MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini-point-cloud.md

 ## Create a template

-An advantage to using Houdini is all of the steps that are used to prepare the 3D model exist in the application, even export to the glTF format.
-This node tree can be reused to create more 3D models from point clouds.
-While you will have to click bake and maybe adjust a few values to tweak everything to your liking, the majority of the processing is automated and we can rapidly create more 3D models.
+An advantage to using Houdini is all of the steps that are used to prepare the 3D model exist in the application, including the export to a .GLB file.
+You can re-use this node tree to create more 3D models from point clouds.
+You'll need to select **Bake** and adjust a few values to tweak everything to your liking, but the majority of the processing is automated, which makes it much faster to convert additional point clouds.

+### To create a template

-1. The first thing we will do is replace whatever geometry is currently being used with a default geometry.
-This makes our template file lightweight so that it will load quickly when we open it.
-To do this, do the following:
+1. Replace whatever geometry is currently being used with a default geometry.
+This makes the template file lightweight so that it loads quickly.
+To do this:

    a.
-Click on your file icon to activate the geometry file menu in the upper pane.
+Select the file icon to activate the geometry **File** menu in the upper pane.

    b.
-Once activated, change the “Geometry File” field to say “default.bgeo” and click **Reload Geometry**.
+Change the **Geometry File** field to **default.bge**, and then select **Reload Geometry**.

+      This refreshes the geometry so that it is now a generic cube.

    c.
-This will refresh the geometry so that it is now a generic cube.

-    d.
-Go ahead and change the file name to something generic like “Template” as well.
+Change the filename to something generic like **Template**.

       ![Refreshed geometry](media/houdini-58-refreshed-geometry.PNG "Refreshed geometry")

-2. With our template setup, save your file as something memorable like “Prep_Template.”
-To save the file go to **File > Save**.
+2. To save the file, select **File > Save**, and then enter a name you'll remember, such as **Prep_Template.**

     ![File > Save command](media/houdini-59-file-save.PNG "File > Save command")

-3. Your Template is now ready.
-Close Houdini so that we can perform a complete walkthrough using our template.
+3. Close Houdini.

 ### Using the template